 + PRO: Lots of affordable housing available

-Expats moving to China will be spoilt for choice when it comes to housing.
-The most common type of accommodation in China is apartments while freestanding houses are few and far between.
-Expats will find everything from serviced apartments to small flats in enormous complexes to small rooms with Chinese-style ablution facilities.
+You will be spoilt for choice when it comes to housing in China.
+The most common type of accommodation in the country is apartments, while freestanding houses are few and far between.
+You can find everything from serviced apartments to small flats in enormous complexes to small rooms with Chinese-style ablution facilities.

 + PRO: Luxury accommodation with sought-after amenities is widespread

-China’s big cities such as Shanghai and Beijing often offer many luxury accommodation options, including serviced apartments and villa complexes with amenities such as swimming pools, gyms and internet services, although these do come at a high cost.
+China’s big cities, such as Shanghai and Beijing, often offer many luxury accommodations, including serviced apartments and villa complexes with amenities such as swimming pools, gyms, and internet services.
+However, these do come at a high cost.

 - CON: Apartment sizes may be small and low in standard

-While China may have myriad accommodation types, the standards of housing in the country may be questionable and smaller than what most expats may be used to.
-It is recommended that new arrivals tour an apartment before committing to a rental agreement.
+While China may have myriad accommodation types, the housing standards in the country may be questionable and smaller than what most expats may be used to.
+We recommend touring an apartment before committing to a rental agreement.

 Safety in China